 A Quiet TV Channel Would Help ‘Normalize’ Introversion

 In my fantasy world, at least a small sliver of TV provides a counter message.
 It acknowledges that not everyone likes noise.
 Not everyone wants to hear non-stop small talk and shrieks of friendly banter.
 And not everyone wants status symbols.
-My dream is for a single channel that acknowledges our tastes and temperament.
+My dream is for a single channel that acknowledges what it means to be an introvert — our tastes and temperament.
 My dream is for a “Quiet Channel.”

 In this dream world, this is what a Quiet Channel could provide us: